apachecn/pytorch-doc-zh/docs/1.0/nn.md

 Upsamples a given multi-channel 1D (temporal), 2D (spatial) or 3D (volumetric) data.

-The input data is assumed to be of the form &lt;cite&gt;minibatch x channels x [optional depth] x [optional height] x width&lt;/cite&gt;.
+The input data is assumed to be of the form `minibatch x channels x [optional depth] x [optional height] x width`.
 Hence, for spatial inputs, we expect a 4D Tensor and for volumetric inputs, we expect a 5D Tensor.

 The algorithms available for upsampling are nearest neighbor and linear, bilinear and trilinear for 3D, 4D and 5D input Tensor, respectively.